apnadkarni/blt/doc/filmstrip.rst

   returned. *Pattern* is a **glob**\ -style pattern.

 *pathName* **see** *framemName*
-  Scrolls the filmstrip so that *frameName* is visible in the widget's window.
+  Scrolls the *filmstrip* so that *frameName* is visible in the widget's window.
   *FrameName* may be a label, index, or tag, but may not represent more than one item.

 *pathName* **size**
-  Returns the number of frames in the filmstrip.
+  Returns the number of frames in the *filmstrip*.

 *pathName* **tag add** *tag* ?\ *frameName* ... ?
   Adds the tag to one of more frames. *Tag* is an arbitrary string that can